wsuzume/ubuntu-shell/README.md

 `make clean` is just an alias of `docker container prune` removes all stopped container.

 `make doomsday` removes all images, be careful when you run this command.

+## LICENSE
+This is free and unencumbered software released into the public domain.